john-beuter/john-beuter.github.io/_posts/2024-10-31-Engineers Without Borders Borehole Monitoring Project.md

 ### Technical

 With the development and research done on the Borehole Monitoring Device, I had the chance to apply my engineering skills in the development of wireless data transmission for the device.
 I learned how to implement MQTT protocol and transmit data with that protocol then publish information to a website.
 Working with MQTT allowed me to understand networking in a more in depth manner and challenged me to think about the security implications of my design choices.
 Through this project and documentation of my work I challenged myself as an engineer to not only design a solution that functioned but was also secure by design.

+#### Resources Used

 ### Lasting Impact